Ch 4,5, and 6

 reused by natural processes.

-Carbon, nitrogen, and phosphorus are essential
+nitrogen, and phosphorus are essential

 for life, and each of them follows a recognizable